rkvarma4518/rkvarma4518/README.md

 ### Hi there 👋

-I am currently pursuing my 3rd Year B-Tech in Computer Science Engineering at Arving Gavali College of Engineering, Satara  I have an extensive knowledge in different technologies including Data Analysis, Data Science, Machine Learning and Deep Learning.
+I am currently pursuing my 3rd Year B-Tech in Computer Science Engineering at Arvind Gavali College of Engineering, Satara  I have an extensive knowledge in different technologies including Data Analysis, Data Science, Machine Learning and Deep Learning.

 In the past, I have worked in MH11Coders as Web Devlopment Intern.
 I have also worked as a subject matter expert in Intellify.